johnymontana/local-ai-setup/docs/omarchy.md

 Avoid storing weights inside a Git checkout.
 The service uses the saved absolute path and needs the disk mounted before it starts.

+> [!TIP]
+> Keep the checkout somewhere permanent.
+The installed `local-ai` command and
+> desktop entries return to that reviewed source; they are not a separate copy
+> of the application.

 ## Open the menu, choose a task

 `local-ai` opens the keyboard-driven menu.
 The menu uses `gum` when available